hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/08_functional_analysis.md

 * to explore web-based tools for motif discovery and functional enrichment analysis of the peak calls

-# Motif disovery and functional analysis
+# Web-based functional analysis and motif discovery

 <img src="../img/chip_workflow_june2017_step5.png" width=700>